 Taman Negara – The oldest rainforest in the world

 Taman Negara is a massive forest located approximately 185 km from Kuala Lumpur.
-This region of Malaysia is more than 130 million years old and home to a number of outdoor adventures including trekking, cave exploration, rafting, river adventures, fishing and wildlife adventure.
+This region of Malaysia is more than 130 million years old and home to several outdoor adventures including trekking, cave exploration, rafting, river adventures, fishing and wildlife adventure.

-Taman Negara can be approached from Cameroon Highlands near Kuala Lumpur as well as from locations in the East Coast including Kuala Terengganu and Kota Bharu etc.
+Taman Negara can be approached from Cameroon Highlands near Kuala Lumpur as well as from locations on the East Coast including Kuala Terengganu and Kota Bharu etc.

 A typical day trip from Kuala Lumpur can take up to 15 hours and cost approximately RM 600.
 You will enjoy the canopy walk, a trip to the local village and some adventure in the rapids.
 Lunch and transport are included in the tour.